-The City is currently building drains connecting the water treatment plants in Bonnevoie and Beggen.
+The City of Luxembourg is currently building a wastewater drainage system connecting the water treatment plants in Bonnevoie and Beggen.
 The works owner – the Service Canalisation (Sewer Department) – will undertake this work together with various internal and external service providers.

 Commencement of work: February 2012

 Planned completion: end of 2020